kopeckyf/taupy/documentation/source/tutorials/agreement.rst

 .. note:: This recipe reproduces results from Chapter 6 in [Betz2013]_.

-We want to know whether argumentation is conducive to consensus for agents with randomly initialised belief systems.
+We want to know whether a pair of agents with randomly initialised belief systems can achieve consensus through argumentation.

-We begin by initialising two sets of agents, one equipped with the “attack” strategy, the other one with the “convert” strategy.
+Since we also want to understand how different argumentation strategy affect consensus conduciveness, we set up two sets of agents, one equipped with the “attack” and the other with the “convert” strategy.

 .. code:: python